antoniohof/masterpdoc/content/blog/2021-02-01-circa-106-apparation-occupation-odradek-kite.md

 Odradek inhabits houses, as described by the "family man".

-He comes and goes, and he imagines it is in other houses.
+He/Her/It comes and goes, and he imagines it is in other houses.

 > `He lurks by turns in the garret, the stairway, the lobbies, the entrance hall.
 Often for months on end he is not to be seen; then he has presumably moved into other houses; but he always comes faithfully back to our house again.`